Open Alcohol in a Vehicle

 Legally Transporting Open Intoxicants in Michigan

 You may transport open intoxicants in an automobile “in an area not normally occupied by the operator or a passenger.”
 An “area not normally occupied” means that you can leave a restaurant with a half bottle of wine or move unsealed liquor bottles from one place to the next if they’re out of reach of those in the car.
 A person operating a vehicle must keep open liquor bottles in the trunk if the car has one.
-In cars or vehicles without trunks, they must be locked in a glove compartment OR placed behind the last upright seat.
+In cars or vehicles without trunks, open bottles must be locked in a glove compartment OR placed behind the last upright seat.

 Possible Penalties for an Open Intoxicant Charge